Postmates Driver Review 2022: How Much Do Postmates Drivers Make?

 - 5:30 p.m. to 9:30 p.m. every day

-- Blitz – If there is an unexpected demand for deliveries, Postmates offers increased earning opportunities to encourage drivers to work.
+- Boost: If there is an unexpected demand for deliveries, Postmates may offer increased earning opportunities to encourage drivers to work.

 If you see several orders in a nearby area, claim each one.
 You may be able to claim one order that is still being prepared at a restaurant and then pick up another customer’s order as you wait.
 Time is money, so the more orders you can fit into a small time frame, the more you’ll make.